Report Lifecycle: Creating, Managing, and Delivering Reports

 In Reporting Services, two methods are available for accessing and delivering reports:

 On-demand access allows users to select the reports from a report viewing tool.
-You can use Report Manager, a Microsoft SharePoint 2.0 Web part, a SharePoint library when Reporting Services is installed in SharePoint integrated mode, an embedded ReportViewer control, or a browser.
-For more information about on-demand access to reports, see Finding, Viewing, and Managing Reports (Report Builder 3.0 and SSRS).
+You can use Report Manager, a Microsoft SharePoint Web part, an embedded ReportViewer control, or a browser.
+For more information about on-demand access to reports, see Viewing and Saving Reports.

 Subscription-based access automatically generates and delivers reports to a destination.
 You can deliver reports to an e-mail inbox or a file share.
 For more information about subscriptions and delivery, see Subscription and Delivery (Reporting Services).

 Reporting Services supports a variety of viewing formats.
 Reports at first display in HTML format, but after a report is rendered you can redisplay the report in a different format such as Excel or PDF.
-For more information about rendering reports in different formats, see Exporting Reports (Report Builder 3.0 and SSRS).
+For more information about rendering reports in different formats, see Exporting Reports.